mrsandipandas/Udacity_Advanced-Lane-Lines-P4/README.md

 Also, depending upon my prespective transform, I have chosen the following:

 `xm_per_pix = 3.7/900` and `ym_per_pix = 17/720` for more accuracy in the determing the position of the car.

-Also, instead of using the last polynomial, I averaged as follows to get much more smoother result:
+Furthermore, instead of using the last polynomial, I averaged as follows to get much more smoother result:

 `lanes_middle_distance = abs(right_lane.recent_xfitted[:][-1].mean() + left_lane.recent_xfitted[:][-1].mean())/2`

-Also, depending on the position of the vehicle, I have added whether the car is to the left or to the right of the center in the video results to provide for undestanding of the result.
+And finally, depending on the position of the vehicle, I have added whether the car is to the left or to the right of the center in the video results to provide for undestanding of the result.

 ---